apache/cordova-apache-board-reports/new_pmc_and_committer.md

 ```
-Subject: [VOTE] Nominating New Committer and PMC Member: FirstName LastName
+Subject: [VOTE] Nominating New Committer and PMC Member: XXXX

 Hey everyone,

-I would like to nominate FirstName LastName as a Cordova committer and PMC member.
+I would like to nominate XXXX as a Cordova committer and PMC member.
 [JUSTIFICATIONS]

 I vote +1